-An igneous intrusion that has been forced between two layered rock units.
+An igneous intrusion that has been forced between two layered sedimentary rock units.
 The pressure of the injecting magma was high enough to deform the overlying strata.
-The roof of the intrusion is convex upwards and the bottom of the intrusion is nearly flat.
+The roof of the intrusion is convex upwards and the floor of the intrusion is nearly flat.

 A mudflow composed of water and volcanic ash.
-Lahars can be triggered by the flash melting of the snow cap of a volcanic mountain or from heavy rain.
+Lahars can be triggered by the flash melting of the snow cap of a volcanic mountain or by heavy rain.
 Lahars are very dangerous because they can occur suddenly and travel at great speeds.
 They can travel faster than the streams in the valleys that they pass through, sweeping up stream water, sediment and other debris, and growing in mass as they flow.
 The photo shows a lahar exiting the crater of Mount St. Helens in 1982.
 The lahar flowed down the mountain, entered the North Fork Toutle River valley and eventually entered the Cowlitz River about 50 miles downstream.

 A state of uniform flow within a fluid in which the moving particles travel along parallel paths (compare with Turbulent Flow).

 Volcanic rock materials which are formed when magma is ejected by a volcano.
-Typically used for material that ranges between 2 and 64 millimeters in diameter.
+Typically used for tephra that ranges between 2 and 64 millimeters in diameter.